 Adrienne has had the opportunity to perform in world-renowned concert halls such as Carnegie Hall, Heinz Hall, the Kennedy Center, The Kimmel Center, and the Mann Center.
-The professional groups she has performed with are The Reading Choral Society, The Mendelssohn Club of Philadelphia, The Lansdowne Symphony, Symphony Number One of Baltimore, Zelda Symphony of Goddesses, Nittany Valley Symphony, Music at Penn's Woods, Williamsport Symphony, and St. Peter’s by the Sea.
+The professional groups she has performed with are The Flagstaff Symphony Orchestra, The Reading Choral Society, The Mendelssohn Club of Philadelphia, The Lansdowne Symphony, Symphony Number One of Baltimore, Zelda Symphony of Goddesses, Nittany Valley Symphony, Music at Penn's Woods, Williamsport Symphony, and St. Peter’s by the Sea.

 Adrienne completed a Bachelor of Arts degree from Penn State University in 2009 as well as a Professional Performance Certificate on Harp from Penn State in 2010.